What is aN INVESTMENT SCAM

 Investment Scams | copcommunitysg.com

 To identify an investment scam, always be suspicious:

 « When you receive unsolicited messages (SMS, Whatsapp, Email) or phone calls from a stranger offering you some form of investment opportunity.

 « When you receive unsolicited messages or calls from a stranger over social messaging/ media platforms offering you some form of investment opportunity. e.g. via Facebook, WeChat, Line.

 « When the investment opportunity presented and offered is originating/ operating especially from overseas.

-« If the 'promised' returns or profits for the investment opportunity sounds too good to be true. e.g. "guaranteed high returns at low or no risk"
+« If the 'promised' returns or profits for the investment opportunity (be it from strangers or even from 'friends') sounds too good to be true. e.g. "guaranteed high returns at low or no risk"

 « When the product is related to binary options, cryptocurrency, foreign currency, stocks, bonds, notes, commodities (i.e. gold) or real estate. *Note: Scammers may come up with a variant / combination of 'fictitious opportunities'.

 « When you are invited to 'open' an investment account whereby you need to provide the following details:

 - Personal data,